LumaSoothe: IVDD Light Therapy at Home

 Generally, one 15 minute session per area per day is appropriate.
 However, you can retreat problem areas a second time with at least 4-5 hours between treatments, if desired.

-Note: For ease of use, your LumaSoothe has a built-in 15 minute timer.
+Note: For ease of use, your LumaSoothe has built-in 15 minute (default), 10 and 5 minute timers.
 Once the lights stops, you know the treatment session is over.
 You can immediately treat other areas or wait the 4-5+ hours to re-treat the same exact area again.

 As a reminder: